 Dow Jones Cons

-A market leader in reducing financial crime for FIs, fintechs, processors and merchants, Feedzai supports all the features you need to reduce fraud and comply with AML requirements.
+A market leader in reducing financial crime for financial institutions, fintechs, processors, and merchants, Feedzai supports all the features you need to reduce fraud and comply with AML requirements.

 You can deploy a full fraud management and reporting platform, as well as standard and self-service rules and scenarios designed specifically for AML checks.
 Feedzai lets you include third-party integrations, as well as pre-built SAR filings to accelerate your reporting to the right agencies.